mansakrishna23/markdown-cv/README.md

 # markdown-cv
-I am a recent graduate of the University of California Los Angeles (UCLA), pursued a B.S. in Applied Mathematics with a Specialization in Computing.
+I am a graduate of the University of California Los Angeles (UCLA), pursued a B.S. in Applied Mathematics with a Specialization in Computing.
+Worked with the Pablo Saide Research Group -- UCLA as an undergraduate researcher.

-Previously an undergraduate researcher with the Pablo Saide Research Group at UCLA, I am an incoming graduate student at Dartmouth, intending to pursue research in the Earth Sciences.
+I am currently a second-year graduate student at Dartmouth, working on physics informed machine learning emulators for ice sheet models.